yarocruz/100-days-of-code/log.md

 **Today's Progress**: Modular CSS with Sass

 **Thoughts:** Today was a hard one.
 I tried waking up early because I knew I was going to be out all day.
 I did manage to do 45 minutes in the morning.
+I put in some extra 15 minutes almost at midgnigh.
 I started a course on [Treehouse on Modular Css](https://teamtreehouse.com/library/modular-css-with-sass) It's super interesting advanced stuff with SASS.
 Loving the fact that you can make funtions with SASS.

 **Link to works:** No link today